muleya-mpk/Microsoft-system-scanner/README.md

 #Additional notes
--Slightly interactive as user input is required towards the end of the program -text changes colour at different stages
+-Slightly interactive as user input is required towards the end of the program -text changes colour from white to green once the program is initiated

 #Password
 ttscxll